mhermary/mhermary/README.md

 # Hi there 👋, my name is Matthew Hermary
 #### Firmware Developer

+I am an electrical engineering student at the University of Victoria.
+I play hockey for the UVic mens team, and was able to play at a Junior 'A' level all across Canada before coming to UVic.
+I am currently learning image processing in Python and have experience with embedded systems and IoT devices.

 Skills: C, C++, Python, System Verilog, VHDL, MATLAB, ARM assembly